joealewine/blockchain-rhos/howto/console-upgrade-k8.md

 After you upgrade the operator, you can then upgrade your console to use the latest set of console and Fabric images that you downloaded.

-Log in to your cluster by using the OpenShift CLI and switch to your OpenShift project.
+Log in to your cluster by using the OpenShift CLI and switch to your namespace.
 Run the following command to download the custom resource definition of the console:
 ```
 kubectl get deployment ibpconsole -o yaml > console.yaml
 ```